-Through its co-regulatory role with the Office of the Legal Services Commissioner, the Law Society of NSW investigates complaints against solicitors, unqualified practitioners and associates of legal practice.
+Through its co-regulatory role with the Office of the Legal Services Commissioner, the Law Society of NSW investigates complaints against solicitors, unqualified practitioners or associates of law practices.

-The Law Society ensures solicitors are ‘fit and proper’ persons for legal practice and undertakes litigation for complaints referred to the Administrative Decisions Tribunal and the Courts.
+The Law Society ensures solicitors are ‘fit and proper’ persons for legal practice and undertakes litigation for complaints referred to the NSW Civil and Administrative Tribunal and the Courts.